KStaub/politwit/README.md

 #### Goal

-Seeking to understand statistical relationships between certain words and certain message types as determined by qualified human assessors.
+Seeking to predict relationships between certain words and certain message types as determined by qualified human assessors.
+To do so, we will apply both a Naive Bayes (NB) Classifier and a Support Vector Machine (SVM).

-#### Data provenance and trustworthiness considerations
-#### Data cleaning
-#### Data meanings and confidence usage in statistical look
+- <b>Hypothesis \#1</b>: Our SVM classifier will be a better predictor than our NB classifier.
+- <b>Hypothesis \#2</b>: Certain words will be highly correlated with certain messages.
+For instance, we anticipate the following text/message pairs to be highly correlated:
+    * Obama > attack
+    * veterans > support
+    * proud > support
+    * bill > policy
+    * ICYMI > media